shamansir/blog/en/_posts/2010-12-06-fluxus-solar-system.md

 [HERE](http://paste.pocoo.org/show/301220/)

-> Note: It was lost with the Poocoo, but I'll try to restore it from video.
+> Note: Since it was lost with the Poocoo, I'll try to restore it from video.

 ### Description